With personal leadership coach-author-speaker John Kuypers

 The first stage is to gain control over our racing mind.

 The book, “What’s Important Now” teaches six ways to let go of our past so we can focus our minds on the present.
 W.I.N. is John Kuypers’ top-selling book.
 In it, we learn how to become centered and self-aware of the tiny moments that trigger fear and anxiety, robbing us of our ability to be at peace in the present moment.
 This is the first of three stages on a life-long journey towards inner peace.
 We master self-awareness and get ‘peace of mind.’
 Read about this book and get a free chapter download.

 The second stage is to gain control over our volatile emotions.

 The book, “The Non-Judgmental Christian” teaches five lessons that show us – in graphic detail using highly personal stories – how judgments are the buttons that people push which trigger our past wounds.
 Once triggered, a vicious cycle of judgmentalism, blame and accusing begins that feeds on itself.
 Breaking this cycle teaches us compassion.
 This is the second stage of the three stages to constant inner peace.
 We master self-acceptance and get ‘peace of heart.’

 The third stage is to connect deeply with our soul.
 We do this by intentionally giving away personal power.

 The book, “Who’s The Driver Anyway?” teaches a method for collaborating so people work together better.
 It is based on the simple metaphor of a driver-passenger relationship and how each shared decision-making power.
 WTDA empowers people to take the right level of responsibility for their role inside any system.
-You can learn about this stage for married couples by downloading a free article called The Near-Far Marriage Commitment.
+You can learn about this stage for married couples by downloading a free article called Near and Far Stay Married.
 Deciding who gets to decide is the third and final stage of what we call the inner peace mission, where our only purpose is to save our self.
 We master inner healing and we get peace in our soul.